Discreet Confidential Consultation (213) 374-3952

 Prior conduct can be very damaging to defendants.
 Jurors do not like defendants who have a whole host of previous behavior, which tends to spill over into the criminal case.

-As a result, if you or a loved one is charged with a sex crime and the prosecutors are trying to get in 1108 evidence against you, make sure you hire an attorney like me who's been practicing now for 27 years and has handled these types of offenses successfully.
+As a result, if you or a loved one is charged with a sex crime and the prosecutors are trying to get in 1108 evidence against you, it's crucial to hire an attorney like me who's been practicing now for 27 years and has handled these types of offenses successfully.
+Your defense attorney plays a pivotal role in objecting to the use of prior conduct as evidence, filing motions in limine, and convincing the judge to rule in your favor.

 Use of Prior Sex Crime Cases That Were Dropped